-Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to the complaints administrator via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.
-Governing Board to nominate the complaints administrator.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.